krishnaprasad18/Word-Frequency-count1/README.md

 5.Click on the "Export" button to download a CSV file of the histogram data.

+CONTRIBUTING:
-CONTRIBUTING Contributions are welcome!
+Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please create an issue or submit a pull request.

 ACKNOWLEDGEMENTS: